kasper-piskorski/docs/pages/documentation/7-examples/projects.md

 ## Introduction

-This page lists potential research projects that could be based upon MindmapsDB.
+This page lists potential research projects that could be based upon Grakn.
 We have estimated the amount of work involved in them as T-shirt sizes (small, medium and large) and indicated the level of expertise we think would be required.
 If you are unsure of whether an idea would be suitable for you, please do talk to us.
 We are always happy to discuss your ideas, either based on these suggestions or for other projects.
-Just see our [Community page](https://mindmaps.io/community.html) for ways to get in touch with us!
+Just see our [Community page](https://grakn.ai/community.html) for ways to get in touch with us!

 ## Small